President's House (Philadelphia)

+President's House in Philadelphia was the third U.S. presidential mansion.
+New York City had served as the first national capital under the U.S. Constitution, from April 1789 to August 1790.

-The President's House in Philadelphia was the third U.S. Presidential Mansion.
-George Washington occupied it from November 27, 1790 to March 10, 1797, and John Adams occupied it from March 21, 1797 to May 30, 1800.
+George Washington occupied the Philadelphia house from November 27, 1790 to March 10, 1797; and John Adams occupied it from March 21, 1797 to May 30, 1800.
+John and Abigail Adams moved into the White House in November 1800.

-The house was located one block north of the Pennsylvania Statehouse, now known as Independence Hall, and was built by widow Mary Masters about 1767.
-During the 1777–1778 British occupation of Philadelphia, it was headquarters for General Sir William Howe and the British Army.
-The British abandoned the city in June 1778, and the house became headquarters for Military Governor Benedict Arnold.
+The house was located one block north of Independence Hall, then known as the Pennsylvania State House, and had been built by widow Mary Masters, around 1767.
+During the 1777–1778 British occupation of Philadelphia, it was headquarters for General Sir William Howe, Commander of the British Army.
+The British abandoned the city in June 1778, and the house next became headquarters for the military governor of Philadelphia, American General Benedict Arnold.

+Robert Morris, a financier of the Revolutionary War and a Founding Father, purchased the house following a January 1780 fire, and restored and expanded it.
+George Washington was his houseguest for the May-to-September 1787 U.S. Constitutional Convention, which met at Independence Hall.

-Philadelphia served as the national capital from 1790 to 1800 while Washington, D.C. was under construction after which it was owned by Revolutionary War financier and fellow Founding Father Robert Morris, who gave the house to George Washington.
-Washington brought nine enslaved Africans from Mount Vernon to work in his presidential household.
+Philadelphia served as the temporary national capital from 1790 to 1800, while Washington, D.C. was under construction.
+Then U.S. Senator from Pennsylvania Robert Morris gave up the house for use by President Washington, who insisted on paying rent.
+Morris also owned the house next door, to which he and his family moved.

+In November 1790, Washington brought eight enslaved Africans from Mount Vernon to work in his presidential household: Moll, Oney Judge, Christoper Sheels, Austin, Giles, Paris, Hercules Posey, and Posey's son Richmond.
+A ninth enslaved African from Mount Vernon, "Postilion" Joe, joined the presidential household following Austin's December 20, 1794 death in Maryland.

-The house also served as the executive mansion for the second U.S. president, John Adams, who later moved to the not-yet-completed White House in Washington, D.C. on November 1, 1800.
+The house also served as the executive mansion for the second U.S. president, John Adams.
+He spent most of his single term in Philadelphia, and moved into the not-yet-completed White House in Washington, D.C., on November 1, 1800.
+Later that month, Thomas Jefferson defeated Adams in the 1800 Presidential Election, although Jefferson was not inaugurated until March 1801.

 In 1951, confusion over the exact location of the Philadelphia President's House led to its surviving walls being unknowingly demolished.
 Advocacy by historians and African American groups resulted in the 2010 commemoration of the site.